Story of Sinuhe: Sources

 Many other versions of the text have been found.
-Including some fragments from a New Kingdom Ostracon, and a duplicate of the text discovered in the Museum of Natural History of Buenos Aires, as well as many more papyrus.
+Including some fragments from a New Kingdom Ostracon, and a duplicate of the text discovered in the Museum of Natural History of Buenos Aires, as well as many more papyri.
 Most scholars on Egyptian literature agree that the large prevalence of sources indicate a widescale popularity of the Story of Sinuhe and that it had been copied in multitudes.

 Interpretations

 The tale is notable for its age, as well as the popularity of the story in ancient history.
 It explores themes and morals that were a part of Egyptian ideals, such as order and chaos, or identity and the soul.
 Sinuhe also demonstrates the value that Egyptians placed on their homeland—as Sinuhe only finds peace through being allowed to be buried in Egypt.
 Most authors agree in their discussion on Sinuhe that he represents a dichotomy between a loyal Egyptian and a deserter.
-While the story mostly takes place in Sinuhe’s time outside of Egypt, this retelling of Sinuhe’s life outside of Egyptian lands serves to encourage “reflection on the nature of Egyptian life, particularly on an individual’s relationship to the king”.
+While the story mostly takes place in Sinuhe’s time outside of Egypt, this retelling of Sinuhe’s life outside of Egyptian lands serves to encourage “reflection on the nature of Egyptian life, particularly on an individual's relationship to the king”.
+To heighten the contrast, the story explicitly makes clear that the situation outside Egypt is idyllic.
+The province of Yaa where he resides in exile is a natural paradise of fertile vineyards; the prince marries Sinuhe to his eldest daughter; he is given his pick of the best lands as the chief heir-apparent.
+Nevertheless, Sinuhe abandons all of this worldly glory, his wife, and his children, so that he can be buried in Egypt.
+The grand funeral he is given there is a happy ending for the author; its worth is the greater.